jimmyoak/optional/README.md

 # Optional

-A port of Java 8's java.util.Optional.
+A port of Java 8's java.util.Optional for PHP.